Adaptive Monitoring of Stochastic Fire Front Processes via Information-seeking Predictive Control: Problem Formulation

 The agent uses its camera to observe the state of the fire front, i.e., by taking snapshots and determining the location of the fire front from the image snapshots using image processing (i.e., object detection).
 Due to sensing and image processing imperfections, this process carries a certain degree of inaccuracy, resulting in noisy observations.
-Specifically, for fire front vertex \( i \) with true state \(x^i_t\), the agent observes the measurement \( z^i_t \) inside its sensing range according to: $ z^i_t = h(x^i_t) + w^i_t,$ where \( h(\cdot) \) is a function that relates the true states to the received measurements, and \( w^i_t \sim \mathcal{N}(0,\sigma^2_z I_{2\times2}) \) represents measurement noise.
-The noise is independent and identically distributed (i.i.d.) according to a zero-mean Gaussian distribution with variance \( \sigma^2_z \), where \( I_{2\times2} \) is the \( 2 \times 2 \) identity matrix.
-Additionally, \( w^i_t \) is independent of the process noise described in the previous section.
+Specifically, for fire front vertex \( i \) with true state \(x^i_t\), the agent observes the measurement \( z^i_t \) inside its sensing range according to: